How to Start a Business Proposal Introduction

 How to write a business proposal introduction

 We often hear the phrase, “Don’t judge a book by its cover.”
-But when it comes to the business world, clients judge your business proposal by its introduction.
-That makes the introduction the most important part of the proposal.
-The question here is, how do you start a business proposal introduction?
-Should it be a formal intro of the company/agency/individual, or should it focus on the end goal?
+However, in the business world, clients judge your business proposal by its introduction.
+That makes the introduction an important part of the proposal.

 • What is this proposal about?